SaurabhSaurabh/hazelcast-poc/README.md

 #This project is to check about Hazelcache uses along with SpringBoot.

-# rest api has been created and user details are saved and retrieved.
+# Rest api has been created for CRUD operation related to user details.